ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 ### Setting up Facebook authentication

-For iOS, follow the instructions here to configure your Xcode project for Facebook authentication:
+For iOS, follow the instructions here to configure your '''.plist''' of Xcode project for Facebook authentication:

 <https://developers.facebook.com/docs/ios/getting-started#xcode>

+Make sure you use the correct AppID for your Facebook app.

 ### Configure the front end in the HelloAuthentication sample